red/docs/preprocessor.md

 **Description**

-Reset the hidden context, emptying it from all previously defined words, and remove all previously defined macros.
+Reset the hidden context, emptying it from all previously defined words and removing all previously defined macros.

 ## #process